 Now that you have leadership buy-in for your data governance strategy, the next step is to make it a reality.
 As with any organizational shift, change may be slow — particularly when ingrained habits and processes are involved.

 Ensuring business leaders understand the data governance operating model and how data decisions are made will empower them to amplify its importance throughout the organization.
 With documented processes — including a RACI matrix — leaders can confidently reiterate data use standards, anticipate conflicts, and facilitate collaboration.
-This creates a trickle-down effect that raises the stature of secure data access governance and use, which in turn mitigates against siloed and potentially risky data practices.
+This creates a trickle-down effect that raises the stature of secure data access control and use, which in turn mitigates against siloed and potentially risky data practices.

 To simplify the process even further, leaders need to invest in the right tools — specifically, tools that make it as easy as possible for data teams to prepare data for use and for data users to be able to access it in real time.
 That is where automated tools like Immuta set some organizations apart from the competition.